 The Office of Migrant Education requires that the service delivery plan "must describe the SEA strategies for achieving the performance targets and measurable outcomes."
 The guidance also indicates that the state's service delivery strategy must address the unique needs of migrant students as part of the service delivery strategy.

-South Dakota State Performance Indicators
+South Dakota State Migrant Education Performance Targets

-The State of South Dakota received an ESEA performance waiver on August 31, 2015.
-The state is focused on seven goals for all students:
+The South Dakota performance targets are based on the state performance indicators for all students as well as the current results from the comprehensive needs assessment of migrant students.

-Students enter 4th grade proficient or advanced in reading.

-Students enter 9th grade proficient or advanced in math.

-Increase the academic success of Native American students.

-Students graduate high school ready for post-secondary or the workforce.

-Students have access to high quality standards and instruction.

-Students are supported by effective teachers and leaders.

-Students enter schools that provide an environment conducive to learning
+Performance Target #1 Increase Graduation Rates: By the 2023-2024 academic year, 92 percent of all 12th grade migrant students will receive a high school diploma or equivalent.

+Performance Target #2 Readiness for School: By the 2023-2024 academic years, 60 percent of all incoming migrant kindergarten students will be assessed to have attained basic readiness skills in reading and math.

+Performance Target #3 Language arts and mathematics proficiency: By the 2023-2024 academic year, 54 percent of migrant students will score at a proficient level (3.0) or higher in language arts and 45% of all migrant students in mathematics on the state assessment or as rated by teachers.

+Performance Target #4 English language proficiency: By the 2023-2024 academic year fifty percent of all returning eligible migrant students who were limited English proficient in the 2019-2020 school year will score as proficient in English on the WIDA ACCESS assessment.

 Goals are different between subgroups that are part of the state’s ‘Gap and Non-Gap groups.
 A Gap group is defined as the aggregate count of students in subgroups that have experienced significant achievement gaps.
 Specific underperforming subgroups (e.g. English language learners) have significantly larger gaps than other subgroups (e.g. economically disadvantaged, etc.).
 The closest subgroup to migrant students measured are English language learners (lack of English language proficiency is the highest need for South Dakota migrant students).
-In terms of student achievement only 30% of English language learners in South Dakota were proficient in reading as of 2012 and 30% were proficient in math.
-However, the graduation rate for English language learners was 82%.
 The statewide goals and gap group proficiencies were used to develop realistic performance targets for migrant students in the service delivery plan.

 Measurable Program Outcomes